Cookie Control is a legal requirement

 The EU ePrivacy Directive

-And to offer EU citizens the choice of whether or not to accept these cookies.
+And to provide visitors with the choice of whether or not to accept these cookies.

-We understand that these regulations will incorporate what was previously covered by the EU ePrivacy Directive.
+The regulations incorporated and extended what was previously covered by the EU ePrivacy Directive.

 What are cookies?